Cray-HPE/docs-csm/operations/network/metallb_bgp/Update_BGP_Neighbors.md

   - Log into the spine switches and run `show bgp ipv4 unicast summary` for Aruba/HPE switches and `show ip bgp summary` for Mellanox.
 - Are my Neighbors stuck in IDLE?
   - Running `clear ip bgp all` on the Mellanox and `clear bgp *` on the Arubas will restart the BGP process.
 This process may need to be done when a system is reinstalled or when a worker node is rebuilt.
   - If you cannot get the neighbors out of IDLE, make sure that passive neighbors are configured.
 This is in the automated scripts and shown in the example below.
-Passive neighbors should only be configured on NCN neighbors not the switch to switch neighbors (Aruba Only)
+Passive neighbors should only be configured on NCN neighbors.
 - The BGP neighbors will be the worker NCN IP addresses on the NMN (node management network) (VLAN002).
 If your system is using HPE/Aruba, one of the neighbors will be the other spine switch.

 ## Generate MetalLB configmap